-The course will focus on America and Europe as sites of rapid developments in non-fiction film, documentary photography, picture-based magazines and readymade clothes during a period of flux – 1920-1945.
-Extensive online resources will be combined with visits to museums and archives, such as the V&A and BFI, to study key examples first hand.
+The course will focus on America and Europe as sites of rapid developments in fashion, documentary photography, picture-based magazines and non-fiction film clothes during a period of flux – 1920-1960.
+Extensive online resources will be combined with visits to museums and archives, such as the Museum of London, V&A and the British Film Institute, to study key examples first hand.

 LANGUAGE AND OTHER REQUIREMENTS